gitjeff05/jupyterlab-minimalist-image/README.md

 ## The Result

 The resulting image is built from a ~20 line Dockerfile and results in a 663MB image.

-## Comparison with jupyter/scipy-notebook:
+A comparison with jupyter/scipy-notebook is shown below.

 | Image  | # Layers | # lines in Dockerfile | Size (GB) |
 |---|---|---|---|